Understanding 503B Pharmacies

 At Olympia Pharmacy, we know that every patient has unique health and wellness needs.
 All bodies are different and when it comes to your medications, we have customized solutions to suit all types of patients.
 Our foundation is built on providing the right solutions for your unique body chemistry.

 Olympia’s Quality Assurance Procedures

 As an outsourcing facility, Olympia adheres to detailed safety requirements before compounding even begins, making us an industry leader in safety, compliance, quality and customer satisfaction.
 Each day, air and surface samples are taken in each clean room.
 Each technician is fully gowned and participates in fingertip testing before entering the compounding environment.
-When a batch of medication is completed, it is placed in a special quarantine area while samples from the batch are sent off for independent, third party, laboratory testing.
+When a batch of medication is completed, it’s placed in a special quarantine area while samples from the batch are sent off for independent, third-party laboratory testing.
 Independent lab tests are performed for sterility, endotoxins and potency.
 This testing normally takes 14 days to complete.
 When the tests come back satisfactory, the medications are then released from quarantine and are available to be dispensed to patients or physician/clinic offices.

 The procedures and guidelines we follow make an outsourcing facility, by far, the safest place to obtain medications from.
 Because these rules are so stringent, only a handful of compounders in the United States have elevated their pharmacies’ to the new FDA outsourcing facility designation.
-Olympia Compounding Pharmacy is the ONLY outsourcing facility in Central Florida.
+Olympia Compounding Pharmacy is currently the only outsourcing facility in Central Florida.

 Now that you know more about 503B pharmacies, learn more about the other half of our business: our 503A pharmacy and how Olympia uses both designations to help our customers comply with all national and state regulatory requirements while using a single-source pharmacy partner.